OmniFysics: Towards Physical Intelligence Evolution via Omni-Modal Signal Processing and Network Optimization

 We first evaluate leading MLLMs on physical understanding and reasoning across a diverse set of benchmarks, including the proposed \textbf{FysicsEval}, \textbf{PhysBench}~\cite{chow2025physbench}, \textbf{PAI-Bench}~\cite{zhou2025paibench}, \textbf{QuantiPhy}~\cite{puyin2025quantiphy}, and \textbf{PhysUniBench}~\cite{wang2025physunibench}.
 Then we compare OmniFysics against a comprehensive suite of state-of-the-art MLLMs.
 These are categorized into closed-source systems and open-source models spanning different parameter scales.

 As presented in Table~\ref{tab:physics-bmk}, OmniFysics demonstrates exceptional performance on physical perception and reasoning benchmarks, not only significantly outperforming models of comparable scale but also exhibiting strong competitiveness against larger state-of-the-art systems.
-Specifically, our 3B-parameter model consistently surpasses other open-source models under 4B parameters across all evaluation metrics.
-Notably, OmniFysics displays a capability to transcend scaling laws in specific domains.
+Specifically, within the sub-4B parameter category, our model consistently surpasses its open-source counterparts.
+On the proposed FysicsEval, OmniFysics achieves 32.6 in Prediction and 3.22 in Reasoning, nearly doubling the scores of its direct counterpart, Qwen2.5-Omni 3B (18.1 and 1.71, respectively).
+It also establishes a substantial lead on external benchmarks, such as securing 50.8 on PhysUniBench compared to Qwen2.5-Omni's 33.4.
+Notably, OmniFysics displays a capability to transcend scaling laws in specific domains, outperforming larger open-source models like Qwen3-VL-8B-Instruct.
+More impressively, our lightweight architecture demonstrates formidable competitiveness against leading closed-source systems.
+It significantly surpasses Gemini-2.5-flash by a large margin in FysicsEval while maintaining a competitive edge in PAI-Bench.
+Furthermore, OmniFysics secures the second-highest score behind GPT-5 in FysicsEval Understanding (94.7).
 These results validate that our specialized physical data engines effectively bridge the gap between compact architectures and high-density physical knowledge, enabling the emergence of robust physical intelligence without the need for massive parameter scaling.